-As I prepare for a set of talks at the International Christian Broadcast Media Conference in Seoul, South Korea next week, several long term lines of thought are coalescing, and what is coming out is a cohesive theme around the idea of “The Message.”
+As I prepared for a set of talks at the International Christian Broadcast Media Conference in Seoul, South Korea, several long term lines of thought are coalescing, and what is coming out is a cohesive theme around the idea of “The Message.”

 Of course, in church, the “message” is what we call the sermon.
 And as Protestants – people of the Word – we put a high value on the message.
 It is the high point of worship and the basis for our community spiritual formation.